 If you’re feeling doubt, frustration, failure and no motivation to do anything, that’s perfectly normal.
-Take it as a sign to rest… to take a break… to take a day or two off and play if you need to.
+Take it as a sign to rest… to take a break… to take a day or two off and play.

 Table of Contents